 Unacceptable customer behaviour policy

-We aim to have positive relationships with our customers and other people we come into contact with in the course of our work.
-The nature of our work means that sometimes our colleagues are subjected to behaviour from customers which is challenging.
-Our teams are trained to cope with these types of incidents.
+We aim to have positive relationships with our customers and other people we come into contact with.
+However, sometimes our colleagues are subjected to behaviour from customers, or people we work with, which is challenging and unacceptable.
+This can make dealing with them, and providing services, especially difficult, dangerous, or intolerable.

 What counts as unacceptable behaviour and unreasonable demands?